toseefkhan403/Pandog_with_friends/README.md

 Prime Contributors:-
 The charming and wonderful, Toseef.
-And my friend from a far away place, Aryal.
+And my friend from Nepal, Aabishkar Aryal.